system76/firmware-open/docs/flashing.md

 ### Identifying the BIOS chip

 The packaging and protocol can be determined by `board_info.txt` in coreboot.
-Pin 1 is marked by a small dot indent and a white paint mark.
+Pin 1 is sometimes marked by a small dot indent and a white paint mark.
 The silkscreen may also indicate pin 1.

 ### CH341A USB programmer - slower, but easier to set up

 These can be purchased from many places for around 15 USD.
 Make sure that the one you get has a ROM clip.
 Here are some examples:

 - [Amazon.com, Organizer.](https://www.amazon.com/Organizer-Socket-Adpter-Programmer-CH341A/dp/B07R5LPTYM)
 - [Amazon.com, KeeYees.](https://www.amazon.com/KeeYees-SOIC8-EEPROM-CH341A-Programmer/dp/B07SHSL9X9)
 - [AliExpress.com, TZT.](https://aliexpress.com/item/32725360255.html)